Omar Ramírez

 Omar Ramírez Lara (born 6 August 1973) is a Mexican manager.
+Since December 2025 he is the manager of Liga Premier team Dragones Toluca.

 Coaching career

 Ramírez started his coaching career with Potros UAEM, from 2013 to 2017, gaining the promotion from Segunda División de México to Ascenso MX.
 In 2018, due to poor results, he was demoted to assistant manager of Héctor Hugo Eugui.
 In 2020, he joined the technical staff of Atlante.

 In 2022, Ramírez was appointed as manager of Escorpiones Zacatepec the Liga Premier de México.
 Ramírez remained on the team until January 2024.

 On July 10, 2024 he was named the new manager of Mexicali F.C.

+On December 26, 2025 he was named the new manager of Dragones Toluca.

 Controversy

 In 2017, Francisco Pizarro, former Potros UAEM player, accused Ramírez of charging for fielding players.
 Ramírez denied all the accusations.